HiSDpackage/saddlescape/_Examples/Ex_4_PhaseField.md

     [Landscape] Current parameters (initialized):
     Parameter `PerturbationMethod` not specified - using default value uniform.
     Parameter `InitialEigenVectors` not specified - using default value None.
-    Parameter `SaveTrajectory` not specified - using default value True.

     Start running:
     ------------------------------